ycpcs/cs320-spring2025/syllabus.md

 York College of Pennsylvania offers a variety of accommodations to students with documented disabilities.
 To request accommodations, please contact Student Accessibility Services at (717)-815-1717 or <sas@ycp.edu>.
 Student Accessibility Services will discuss the confidential process of requesting accessibility services and establish the accommodations for which the student is eligible.

-If you already have an accommodation memo and wish to access your accommodations in this class, please see me confidentially to discuss.
+If you already have an accommodation memo and wish to access your accommodations in this class, please see us confidentially to discuss.

 ### Use of Personal Technology in the Classroom